51 Best Delis in the Country

 After eight decades of slinging monstrous sandwiches to hungry New Yorkers, Carnegie Deli finally shuttered its legendary Seventh Avenue doors in 2016.
-It may be gone and it is certainly not forgotten, yet those seeking a taste of its infamous sandwich need only to book a flight to Las Vegas.
-There, The Woody Allen lives on at the new incarnation of Carnegie Deli at MGM Resorts International.
+It may be gone and is certainly not forgotten, yet those seeking a taste of its most-famous sandwich need only book a flight to Las Vegas.
+There, The Woody Allen lives on, at the new incarnation of Carnegie Deli at MGM Resorts International.
 Made with heaping mounds of corned beef and pastrami barely held together by slices of rye bread, this creation is as over-the-top as Sin City.

 Indiana: Shapiro's Delicatessen

 The restaurant industry is a notoriously tough business.
 You know you’re doing something right if you’ve managed to survive not just the Great Recession but also both World Wars and the Great Depression.
 Shapiro’s has been passed down through one family since 1905.
 Four generations in, this Midwestern institution still serves the same deli staples that have contributed to the spot’s long-standing success.
 Offerings include a vast selection of to-go specialty items, including cured meats (beef sticks, anyone?), sandwich fillings (how about smoked tongue?) and cheeses, freshly baked breads and desserts, as well as traditional salads like chopped liver.
 Of course, you can eat yourself into oblivion on the premises as well, thanks to a menu of meat-stuffed sandwiches brimming with pastrami, corned beef or any number of classic deli fillings.